ncsa/Delta_doc/docs/source/software/index.rst

    Authenticate with your login and 2-factor as usual.

 #.
-Paste the second URL (containing 127.0.0.1:port_number and the token string) from step 1 into your browser and you will be connected to the jupyter instance running on your compute node of Delta.
+Paste the second URL (containing 127.0.0.1:port_number and the token string) from step 1 into your browser and you will be connected to the Jupyter instance running on your compute node of Delta.

    .. image:: jupyter_screenshot.jpg
       :alt: Jupyter screenshot